Mike Mku: Community service

 Mku contributed to the electrification of his community when he donated 2 transformers to the local community of Kyado and Genyi-Yandev, a suburb of Gboko town.
 He established an industry called Rock Field Ltd at Tarukpe market where young people of the community work various jobs to earn their living.
 He has also sponsored over 250 students in tertiary institutions across the country.
+In the wake of the Covid-19 pandemic, Mku distributed bags of rice, beans and semovita to Gboko women to help them wade through the hardship the pandemic brought upon the people.

 Personal life

 Chief Mku has a wife called Terseer Mku with whom he has three children.
 He is a devoted Christian and professes his faith as a Catholic.
-He plays soccer, Tennis and enjoys travelling.
+He plays soccer, tennis and enjoys travelling.
 He resides in Abuja, Nigeria.